ellakoa/postcard-poem/content/posts/the-abandoned-house.md

 poem: |-
   A house sat behind an old flint wall
   Abandoned? and spooky if I recall,
-  A perfect place for a game of dare
+  A perfect place for a Halloween dare.
   Knock the door then run quite fast back down the old worn garden path.